PrivSec-dev/privsec.dev/content/os/Linux-Desktop-Hardening.md

 Firejail can also confine X11 windows using Xpra or Xephr, something that Flatpak and Snap cannot do.
 I highly recommend that you check out their [documentation](https://firejail.wordpress.com/documentation-2/x11-guide/) on how to set this up.

-One trick to consistently launch applications which have a Firejail profile confined is to use the `firecfg` command.
+One trick to consistently launch applications which have a Firejail profile confined is to use the `sudo firecfg` command.
 This will create a symlink in `/usr/local/bin/app_name_here` pointing to Firejail. `.desktop` files which do not specifically specify the absolute path of the binaries to use will launch the application through the symlink and have Firejail sandbox them this way.
 Of course, this is bypassable if you or some other applications launch the application directly from `/usr/bin/app_name_here` instead.

 ### Mandatory Access Control